 It can be tough to get the unsubscribe link set up so that it looks inconspicuously as if it is supposed to be there, but it’s worth the work.
 Below is an example I built for my employer where the unsubscribe link is more naturally placed and looks as if it is something sent on all emails by the sales rep.

-Larger marketing teams have the benefit of having a designer on hand.
+Most large marketing teams have a designer on staff to help with designing emails.
 While this is a great advantage in many ways, in email marketing it can introduce a serious defect.

 When launching a new email template, a well-intentioned VP of Marketing will go first to their designer, explain their vision and ask the designer to build it out.
 So, the designer opens Photoshop and starts their magic.
 Then they hand that magic to the email marketing team and ask them to create the template.
 Hours or days of work later, it all comes crashing down when the well-intentioned email marketer — who was trying so hard to stay true to the design — that they cut corners or got “creative” with inline CSS to make it work.

 The problem is, though, that it won’t work.
 Once you get it into HubSpot and send a few test emails, it’s obvious that something is wrong.
 What is wrong is the older HTML and CSS methods that are now deprecated in internet browsers are the norm for email (see section below), and then trying to get old styles to play well in the HTML view of a template builder in HubSpot can be tough.

 Use the in-app HubSpot template builder.
 It is point-and-click easy and does an excellent job of creating a layout that’s both visually appealing and correctly renders in all the email clients.

 Important tip: It can be tough to communicate with your designer the slight constraints that exist by using a point-and-click designer like the HubSpot template builder.
 So, instead of having them give you designs that you then translate into actuality, give them access to HubSpot and train them on how to find and use the template builder.
 Then let them go crazy.